-To receive the Baccalaureate Degree in Education the following requirements are in effect:

-- 1. Candidacy and admission into the Teacher Education Program (a minimum of two semesters prior to the Internship). - 2.
-Completion of all courses and requirements listed on the appropriate degree plan (including an appropriate Internship).

-- 3. Practicum/Clinical Hours of observation in area schools (860 hours) must be completed before graduation to provide diverse settings and experiences for students. - 4.
-Completion of an exit interview with the candidate, Department Chair, and content area advisor. - Completion of all institutional requirements for graduation, i.e. filing of appropriate forms with Registrar's Office, exit interview with Financial Aid Office, if required, and clearance with Business Office. - 6.
-All education degree programs currently require either one or two semesters of foreign language.
-This requirement can be waived if foreign language proficiency is demonstrated through a passing score on the College Level Examination Program (CLEP).
+- To receive the Baccalaureate Degree in Education the following requirements are in effect: - Admission into the Teacher Education Program (a minimum of two semesters prior to the Internship). - Completion of all courses and requirements listed on the appropriate degree plan (including an appropriate Internship). - Practicum/Clinical Hours of observation in area schools (860 hours) must be completed before graduation to provide diverse settings and experiences for students. - Completion of an exit interview with the candidate, Department Chair, and content area advisor. - Completion of all institutional requirements for graduation, i.e. filing of appropriate forms with Registrar's Office, exit interview with Financial Aid Office, and clearance with Business Office. - All education degree programs currently require either one or two semesters of foreign language.
+This requirement can be waived if foreign language proficiency is demonstrated through a passing score on the College Level Examination Program (CLEP), or students may elect to take a course(s) in English as a second language (ESL).